 San Antonio Phosgene Inhalation Injury Lawyer

 As one could probably guess from its use as a chemical weapon once upon a time, phosgene is an extremely toxic gas.
 In almost all cases of exposure, phosgene is inhaled, since it is a gas at room temperature.
 The gas has an odor that has been described as similar to “wet hay,” but it sometimes sneaks up on its victim before the odor is even noticed.
-That is why most workers toiling around the chemical wear phosgene detection badges to keep themselves and other workers safe.
-Breathing in even a small amount of phosgene has been known to cause terrible and lasting damage to the human body.
+That is why most workers toiling around the chemical, wear phosgene detection badges to keep themselves and other workers safe.
+Breathing in even a small amount of phosgene has been known to cause terrible and long lasting damage to the human body.

-In some cases, exposure can result in death.
+In some cases, exposure to Phosgene can result in wrongful death.
 While it is possible for those who endure long-term chronic inhalation exposure to phosgene to develop a bit of a tolerance to the chemical, such exposures can also result in irreversible pulmonary damage, including chronic emphysema and fibrosis.

 Among the initial symptoms of phosgene exposure include a possible fluid buildup in the lung – If that doesn’t happen, recovery is more likely.
 Some people who are exposed to phosgene however, may be more sensitive to airborne irritants.
 They may also be at greater risk for lung infections, or even reactive airway dysfunction syndrome (RADS).